How Pre-Existing Conditions Affect Personal Injury Claims

 Reply

-Hi I was in a accident at work 5 years ago and inhaled some toxic fumes which put me in hospital for 12 hours plus I had to be under 24 hours observation at home a few days later felt well enough to go to work but since the explosion my breathing as continued to get worse and the last 2 to 3 years had to have tablets and inhalers is it to late to claim?
+Hi I was in a accident at work 5 years ago and inhaled some toxic fumes which put me in hospital for 12 hours plus.
+I had to be under 24 hours observation at home a few days later.
+Felt well enough to go to work but since the explosion my breathing has continued to get worse, and the last 2 to 3 years had to have tablets and inhalers, is it too late to claim?

 Ian Morris